input-output-hk/partner-chains/docs/user-guides/chain-builder.md

 Next, the wizard deals with the D parameter.
 If it is present on the main chain, the wizard displays its value and allows you to update it.

-The D parameter has two values: R, the number of registered candidate seats, and P, the number of permissioned candidate seats.
+The D parameter has two values:

+   - R, the number of registered candidate seats, and
+   - P, the number of permissioned candidate seats.

 The default value of R is zero, and the default value of P is the number of entries in the list of permissioned candidates.

 The configuration of the chain is stored in the file `partner-chains-cli-chain-config.json`.
 This file should be present and identical for every node participating in the network.

 Information about the resources used by each node is stored in the file `partner-chain-cli-resources-config.json`.
 This file should be present for every node participating in the chain, but its contents are specific to each node.

-### 6. Run the patner chain node
+### 6. Run the partner chain node

 The start-node wizard is used to start a partner chain node.
 Make sure that `cardano-node` is running with DB Sync running and fully synced.
 You will need to provide a link to a PostgreSQL server running with DB Sync as part of starting the node.

 Be sure two main chain (Cardano) epochs have passed since the registration of a new partner chain before running the start-node wizard.
 On the preview network, this is between 1-2 days.

 1. Start the wizard: `./partner-chains-cli start-node`
 2. The wizard checks if all required keys are present.
-If not, it reminds you to the run the generate-keys wizard first, and exits.
+If not, it reminds you to run the generate-keys wizard first, and exits.
 3. If the `chain-spec` file is not present, it should be generated with the create-chain-spec wizard.
 4. The wizard checks the `partner-chains-cli-chain-config.json` file.
 If it is missing or invalid, it should be generated with the prepare-configuration wizard.
 5. If the `db_sync_postgres_connection_string` is missing from the `partner-chain-cli-resources-config.json` file, the wizard prompts for it, using the default value `postgresql://postgres-user:postgres-password@localhost:5432/cexplorer`.